junxian428/HTB_Certified_Junior_Cybersecurity_Associate/2. Network Foundations/2. Network Concepts/README.md

 Transmission Media

 The physical means by which data is transmitted in a network is known as transmission media, which can be wired or wireless.
 Wired media includes twisted pair cables, commonly used in Ethernet networks and local area network (LAN) connections; coaxial cables, used for cable TV and early Ethernet; and fiber optic cables, which transmit data as light pulses and are essential for high-speed internet backbones.
 Wireless media, on the other hand, encompasses radio waves for Wi-Fi and cellular networks, microwaves for satellite communications, and infrared technology used for short-range communications like remote controls.
 Each type of media has its specific use cases depending on the requirements of the network environment.

+Questions

+Answer the question(s) below to complete this Section and earn cubes!

+- 0 What layer of the OSI model is responsible for physical connections like Ethernet cables?
+(Format: two words)

+  Physical Layer

+- 0 Name the OSI layer that deals with logical addressing and routing.
+(Format: two words)

+  Network Layer

+- 0 Which protocol ensures reliable delivery of data and operates at the Transport Layer?

+  TCP

+- 0 At what layer do switches operate within the OSI model?
+(Format: three words)

+  Data Link Layer

+- 0 What layer of the TCP/IP model corresponds to the OSI model’s Application, Presentation, and Session layers?
+(Format: two words)

+  Application Layer

+- 0 Which layer of the OSI model manages data encryption and data format conversion?
+(Format: two words)

+  Presentation Layer

+- 0 Name a protocol used for web browsing that operates at the Application Layer.

+  HTTP

+- 0 Which OSI layer ensures the segments are transferred reliably and in sequence?
+(Format: two words)

+  Transport Layer

+- 0 Which protocol provides fast, connectionless communication and operates at the Transport Layer?

+  UDP